 Laboratory of Frog Bioactive Peptides

-He receveid his Master Degree in Pharmaceutical Biotechnology in 2013 at Sapienza University of Rome cum laude, and his PhD in Biochemistry in 2017 with a thesis entitled “Different approaches to optimize the antimicrobial properties of cationic peptides: substitution by non-coded amino acids and conjugation to nanoparticles”.
+Assistant Professor (Researcher Type A) of Biochemistry at Sapienza, University of Rome.
+He received his Master Degree in Pharmaceutical Biotechnology in 2013 at Sapienza (110/110 cum laude), and his PhD in Biochemistry in 2017 with a thesis entitled “Different approaches to optimize the antimicrobial properties of cationic peptides: substitution by non-coded amino acids and conjugation to nanoparticles”.
+From 2018 to 2021 he was a Post-Doc at Italian Institute of Technology (CLNS@Sapienza) and in 2021 he was the winner of “Vittorio Erspamer Scientific Award” Dedicated to Young Researcher established by the “Italian Peptides Society”.
 His current research is focused on the characterization of the biological properties of natural bioactive compounds, in particular antimicrobial peptides and therapeutic proteins, and on different approaches to conjugate them to nanoparticle systems.

 Maria Rosa Loffredo

-She obtained her master degree in Pharmaceutical Biotechnology in 2016, 110/110 cum laude.
+She received her master degree in Pharmaceutical Biotechnology in 2016 at Sapienza, University of Rome, 110/110 cum laude, and obtained her PhD degree in Biochemistry in 2019 with a doctoral thesis entitled “Insights into the mechanism(s) of action and therapeutic applications of Esculentin-1a-derived antimicrobial peptides”.
 Her research is focused on the characterization of the mechanism(s) of action of the natural bioactive compounds with antimicrobial activity by fluorescence and spectroscopy assays.